estnltk/estnltk-workflows/estnltk_workflows/koondkorpus_add_layers_postgres/readme.md

 * `02_add_stanza_syntax_layer.py` -- adds stanza syntax layer.
 Note that depending on the model used, this tagger requires that input morph\_extended or morph\_analysis layers already exist in the database.
 If you do not want to save morph\_extended layer to the database, use the script `02_add_composite_stanza_syntax_layer.py` instead.

+* `02_add_timexes_layer.py` -- adds timexes layer with EstNLTK's TimexTagger.
+Note that this script uses Koondkorpus-specific logic for finding document creation times required for normalization of relative dates (for details, see the module `document_creation_times.py`).

 Note: all scripts create detached layers.

 ### Data parallelization